tschutter/recipes/r/lasagne.md

 Add tomato puree, tomato paste, water, oregano, basil, sugar, salt, black pepper, and red pepper.
 Cover and simmer 2 hours until thick.

 Cook noodles.
 Drain, rinse, and dry on towel.
-Mix ricotta and cottage cheeses in a bowl.
+Mix ricotta cheese, cottage cheese, and 2/3s of the mozzarrela cheese in a bowl.
 Layer meat sauce, noodles, cheeses.
+Use the remaining mozzarella cheese on the top.

 Cook at 375 degrees F for 30 minutes.
 Cool for 15 minutes before serving.